toufikmad/toufikmad/README.md

 - 👋 Hi, I’m @toufikmad
 - 👀 I’m interested in FRONT-END DEVELOPEMENT.
-- 🌱 I’m currently learning JAVASCRIPT , and i have learned HTML,CSS and BOOTSTRAP 5.
+- 🌱 I’m currently learning JAVASCRIPT , and i have learned HTML ,CSS and BOOTSTRAP 5.
 - 💞️ I’m looking to collaborate on some project with anyone i can offer help to.
 - 📫 How to reach me : hl6071729@gmail.com